Kubrat Pulev

 Kubrat Venkov Pulev (Кубрат Венков Пулев; born 4 May 1981) is a Bulgarian professional boxer.
-He has challenged twice for the unified heavyweight title in 2014 and 2020.
+He has held the World Boxing Association (WBA) heavyweight title (Regular version) since 2024.
 At regional level, he has held multiple heavyweight championships, including the European title twice between 2012 and 2016.
-As an amateur, he won multiple medals at international tournaments, including gold at the 2008 European Championships and bronze at the 2005 World Championships, all in the super-heavyweight division.
+As an amateur, he won a gold and silver medal at the 2004 and 2005 European Union Championships; bronze at the 2005 World Championships; and bronze and gold at the 2006 and 2008 European Championships.
 He also represented Bulgaria at the 2008 Olympics.

-As of December 2020, he is ranked as the world's tenth best active heavyweight by The Ring magazine, and ninth by the Transnational Boxing Rankings Board.
-He was ranked by BoxRec as the world's top 10 heavyweight from 2011 to 2018.

 Amateur career

 Heavyweight

 In February 2002, Pulev won the Strandzha Cup in his native Bulgaria.
 Pulev, who is nicknamed "The Cobra", beat Cuban world champion Odlanier Solís in the process.
 One month later, he lost a rematch to the Cuban at the semifinal of the Chemiepokal Cup.
 He could not participate at the Euros 2002 in Perm after breaking his arm in sparring.

 At the World Championships 2003, he lost again in the first round to Odlanier Solís 7:12.

 At the European boxing championships 2004 in Pula, he defeated world class Alexander Povernov (World Championships Bronze medalist 2005).
 Pulev did not qualify for the Olympics despite the fact that he won the last qualifying tournament in Gothenburg.
 He had to settle for the first reserve place because the heavyweight division consists of only 16 fighters participating in the Olympic Games.